Learn2’s Drive the Flow Process & Workflow Improvement training program wins a Talent Development Excellence Award for being the Best

 Provide an enterprise-wide solution designed to improve workflow and increase efficiencies within the financial institution business units.

-Learn2’s 8 step Needs Assessment identified the important first step – understanding the current situation at the financial institution.
+Learn2’s 8 step Needs Impact Identifier has the important first step – understanding the current situation at the financial institution.
 Learn2’s instructional designers created an analysis framework for observing process flows in key departments, from the Mortgage Process Centre to the Customer Service Group.

 From the analysis, and consultation with key the financial institution representatives, Learn2 created a custom experiential training program for the financial institution: Drive the Flow.